prey/viewmaster/README.md

 ### Motivation:

-Many times we face the problem of build the new version of an app, very often that new version are just interface improvements but also could be radical layout change with a tottaly different corporative image, UI, UX , you name it. in either case we always have to keep in mind that the user will suffer when he have to learn all your app stuff again.
+When completely overhauling the interface of an app, it's our responsibility to make sure the user does not suffer because of the transition, considering he might need to re-learn to use our app practically from scratch.

-In industry there is a common pattern, when a site display to us a new version it enable us to transition back and forth through versions.
+The common pattern to minimize the impact on the users is to allow them to transition back and forth between versions.

-the main intention of this gem is to provide that functionality to rails with an easy way to declare the behavior of the transition, even handling more than one *new version*.
+This gem provides said functionality, allowing you to easily implement the transition between your current layout and *one or more new layout versions*.

 ### Usage:

-Viewmaster will need a current_user variable to be accesible from controller, just as many authentication solutions does. for example with Devise will work just fine.
+Viewmaster will need a current_user variable to be accesible from controller, just as many authentication solutions do.
+For example with Devise will work just fine.

 #### config/routes.rb